oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Potential mentors:** @adhiamboperes

-**Product/Technical Clarifiers:** @seanlip (product), @BenHenning (technical)
+**Product/technical clarifiers:** @seanlip (product), @BenHenning (technical)

 **Required knowledge/skills:**
-- General
 - Figure out the root cause of an issue and communicate it well using a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs).
-- Android:
 - Build the app and install it on a local device or emulator.
 Then verify that you can (a) build a non-test library  target locally, (b) run a unit test locally, and (c) play through the app locally.
 - Write new Kotlin code with unit tests.
 - Change Android UIs, write tests for them, and manually verify that they work.

 **Related issues:**